 I’m so proud of my team!

-By the time the last person had signed up on Team Melody Makers Bakers, we had 32 people on the site and several off site who were working their ovens to the bone turning out all kinds of delicious sounding goodies for our deserving soldier, Heath Kirk.
-As you may know, shortly after we had ‘adopted’ Heath as our soldier, his convoy in Afghanistan was attacked and he was seriously wounded.
+By the time the last person had signed up on Team Melody Makers Bakers, we had 32 people on the site and several off site who were working their ovens to the bone turning out all kinds of delicious sounding goodies for our deserving soldier, Heath K. As you may know, shortly after we had ‘adopted’ Heath as our soldier, his convoy in Afghanistan was attacked and he was seriously wounded.
 Heath survived but lost his right leg above the knee and suffered 2nd and 3rd degree burns on his hands and arms.
 He was rushed to Germany to undergo emergency surgery, then transferred to Brooke Army Medical Center in San Antonio, Texas.
 Through this all, we were all committed to helping him along the way to recovery.

 When I first posted about hosting a team, I figured I might get 10 or 12 people to sign up and call that a huge success.
 You can imagine how proud I am to have hosted this group.
 I don’t know if there has been a soldier sponsored by Baking Gals yet who was wounded during the sponsorship period.
 Let me tell you, I felt like Heath was a long lost family member and his dad Tim was, too.
 I wanted to take care of these fine men.
 Well as I have been getting in the shipment reports I must admit that my team members really surpassed every expectation I had and then some!!
 Tim tells me that they have been receiving the packages and appreciate every one of them.
 They would have taken pictures but the hospital would not allow it.
 Their gratitude is what powers us, because this young man deserves it all and more!